bytecodealliance/cargo-component/docs/design/registries.md

 transcoder = "fancy-components/transcoder:1.0.0"
 ```

-In this example, the component still targets the `wasi.command` world as above.
+In this example, the component still targets the `wasi.cli.command` world as
+above.

 However, it will also import an _instance_ named `regex` and an instance named
 `transcoder` that export the functions directly exported by the `regex` and